Digital Agency Makes Headlines By Eating Their Own Dogfood

 The agency has also been listed on RAR (Recommended Agency Register) after being highly recommended by several of their clients, for their quality customer service and impressive ROI results.

-Coverage was secured as part of a sustained PR campaign carried out by the Holyrood Partnership.
+Coverage was secured as part of a sustained PR campaign carried out by the Holyrood PR.